-Experience the Wild West from the seat of the legendary Harley Davidson.
-Breathtaking scenery, whether desert, canyon or mountains, and exciting cities make this the 16 day journey of a lifetime.
+Experience the Wild West from the seat of the legendary Harley-Davidson.
 Take in the major attractions of the South-West such as Yosemite, Death Valley, Monument Valley, Bryce Canyon and the Grand Canyon, San Francisco, Las Vegas and Los Angeles.
-When your ride across the Wild East comes to an end, you’ll have travelled over 2000 miles of road, and unforgettable sights, such as the California coastline via Big Sur on Highway #1, for the last leg of the tour.
+When your ride across the Wild East comes to an end, you’ll have traveled over 2000 miles of road, and unforgettable sights, such as the California coastline via Big Sur on Highway #1, for the last leg of the tour.

 On arrival, you take the shuttle bus to the Los Angeles airport hotel.
 Waiting for you in the lobby will be our representative, who will welcome you and give you more information about the journey ahead.
 This evening you meet your fellow riders for dinner and drinks at a highly recommended local restaurant.